thepreetam/maia-MI300X_Azure_PoC/docs/CDNA3_OPTIMIZATION.md

 ### HBM3 Utilization

 The MI300X's 192GB of HBM3 memory provides a significant advantage for our fractal encoding workload.
-We've implemented the following optimizations:
+We plan to implement the following optimizations:

 1. **Coefficient Caching**: Store frequently used fractal coefficients in HBM3
-   - Reduces memory access latency by 65%
+   - Expected to reduce memory access latency by 65%
-   - Improves throughput by 40%
+   - Projected to improve throughput by 40%

 2. **Memory Banking**: Distribute fractal data across multiple HBM3 banks
-   - Enables parallel memory access
+   - Will enable parallel memory access
-   - Reduces bank conflicts by 85%
+   - Expected to reduce bank conflicts by 85%

 3. **Prefetching**: Implement intelligent prefetching for fractal patterns
-   - Reduces cache misses by 70%
+   - Projected to reduce cache misses by 70%
-   - Improves memory bandwidth utilization by 35%
+   - Expected to improve memory bandwidth utilization by 35%

 ### Memory Access Patterns